gmrchk/cli-testing-library/readme.md

 The `prepareEnvironment` returns a bunch of helpers described further.
 An important part to notice is the use of `cleanup` function returned by the `prepareEnvironment`.
-Just like the fully independent environment is created per test, it is also fully cleaned up this way, including any memory leaks in your CLI itself which could prevent tests from running correctly.
+Just like the fully independent environment is created per test, it is also fully cleaned up this way, including any memory leaks in your CLI itself which could prevent tests from running correctly or hanging.

 ## API
 As mentioned before, `prepareEnvironment` is at the core of this library.